seqan/learning-resources/doc/nanocourse/bitvectors.md

 0
 ```

-If you are unexperienced with C++ we provide the backbone of read function and you can fill in the *TODOs*:
+If you are inexperienced with C++, use the provided backbone of the `read` function and fill in the *TODOs*:

 \hint
 ```cpp